TomDDG/ZXPicoMD/Code/README.md

 ## Notes on the Microdrive Cartridge

 A Microdrive Cartridge can contain up to 254 sectors of data, with each sector made up of 512bytes of data.
 As such the maximum storage capacity is 512*254=130048bytes or 127kB.
 When formatting a drive using a real Spectrum sector 254 is never used making the real maximum size 129536bytes or 126.5kB (CAT shows as 126).
-Most real cartridges never get anywhere close to this, although some techniques used by add-ons such as the Multiface 128 and other software based utilites tweaked the format routine to eek out an extra sector or two.
+Most real cartridges never get anywhere close to this, although some techniques used by add-ons such as the Multiface 128 and other software based utilities tweaked the format routine to eek out an extra sector or two.
 This tweaking was mostly about reducing the gaps between sectors to "fit" more on the tape.
-The cartridge tape was also prone to stetching over time and could actually format higher due to this after being used for a while.
+The cartridge tape was also prone to stretching over time and could actually format higher due to this after being used for a while.
 It is worth adding that Microdrives were notoriously unreliable which is probably one of the main reasons why the format was not successful long term.

 A standard sector comprises of a header block and a data block.
 The header block contains the sector number and the name of the cartridge (max 10 chars).
 The data block contains the name of the file and all of the data.
 Other than during a `FORMAT` only the data block is written to during a `SAVE` or `ERASE` operation.
 The header block is just used to tell the IF1 which sector is being accessed.